-This work was intended to provide an insight into current practices and to identify areas for improvement and innovation for reducing opioid harms.
-SHPA's inaugural Medicines Leadership Forum in July 2018 will provide an opportunity for reflection and discussion of the key findings with a range of medical and health stakeholders and result in the development of recommendations.
-These will be published by SHPA as part of a report on this issue to support further discussions with stakeholders including hospitals regarding service provision, clinical care and governance.
+This work was intended to provide an insight into current practices and to identify areas for improvement and innovation for reducing opioid harms, as outlined in the recommendations section of this report.
+Following SHPA's inaugural Medicines Leadership Forum in July 2018, our members remain committed to supporting further discussions with stakeholders including other health practitioners and hospital managers regarding service provision, clinical care and governance in an effort to mitigate this risk for Australian patients.